Psychosocial Pressures

 Well-Being is the natural structural pressure because wealth is about maintaining your standard of living and the comforts it provides.

-However, in terms of operating the component groups, it seems that well-being depends on the application of autonomy in regard to what level of affluence calls for action.
-This pressure also applies to labeling events as misfortune or activating your energies in the search for greater wealth.
+However, in terms of operating the component groups, it seems that well-being depends on the application of selflessness in your approach to circumstances because neither good luck or misfortune should be taken personally.

 Comparison